RoboticsLabURJC/2023-tfg-adrian-madinabeitia/README.md

 The models and the dataset occupy significant space, so it was decided to use [hugging Face](https://huggingface.co/) to host all this data.
 Thus, a repository was created for the [dataset](https://huggingface.co/datasets/Adrimapo/dataset_tfg_drone_simulation) and another for the [models](https://huggingface.co/Adrimapo/models_tfg_drone_simulation)

----

 ## Drone scenarios

 We used de [aerostack2](https://github.com/aerostack2/aerostack2) platforms to utilize all the programmed behaviors in multiple drones.
-The platform launchers are in the package drone_platforms This package was created to separate the platform used from the behavior, thus allowing the developed software to be used in real drones in the future.
+The platform launchers are in the package drone_platforms This package was created to separate the platform used from the behavior, thus allowing the developed software to be used in real drones.

 1. For launching follow line world: